Expectations influence perception.

 How can this be described as anything other than health care professionals conspiring to injure the victim in order to protect reputations and/or careers and/or their belief in their own malarkey?
 What would be the label for that?

-Whatever the label, when patients cannot get even recognition of their injuries, let alone treatment, because caregivers have such a strong need to disbelieve in the injuries (like they disbelieve what is written about them here), and there is no place those patients can go to find an advocate who honestly has their interests at heart, is the situation that has been created for patients anything short of evil?
+get even recognition of their injuries, let alone treatment, because caregivers have such a strong need to disbelieve in the injuries (like they disbelieve what is written about them here).
+There is no place those patients can go to find an advocate who honestly has their interests at heart.
+Can the situation that has been created for patients be called anything short of evil?
 It is an accurate description of what commonly happens to injured patients.

 One of the ways they do this is with theories and learned articles about how to create a “culture of safety” or a “culture rich in reporting” or a “culture of respect” (for instance, this article by Leape).
 I’ve written more about that on this site at Silence VS Safety.